tensorleap/tensorleap/examples/imdb/imdb/README.md

 In this example, we build a classifier model to predict positive and negative reviews.

-{% hint style="info" %}
-For more information on using Tensorleap with the IMDB dataset, see [IMDB Guide](../guides/full-guides/imdb-guide/).
-{% endhint %}

 ### Text Preprocessing

 To preprocess the text, first lowercase all words and remove any HTML residues and punctuations.
 Tokenize the words and feed them into an **Embedding** layer to embed all the tokens.